matyix/helix/site-releases/trunk/src/site/markdown/tutorial_accessors.md

 #### Configure a Resource

-##### RebalancerContext
+##### RebalancerConfig
-A Resource is essentially a combination of a RebalancerContext and a UserConfig.
-A [RebalancerContext](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/context/RebalancerContext.html) consists of all the key properties required to rebalance a resource, including how it is partitioned and replicated, and what state model it follows.
-Most Helix resources will make use of a [PartitionedRebalancerContext](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/context/PartitionedRebalancerContext.html), which is a RebalancerContext for resources that are partitioned.
+A Resource is essentially a combination of a RebalancerConfig and a UserConfig.
+A [RebalancerConfig](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/config/RebalancerConfig.html) consists of all the key properties required to rebalance a resource, including how it is partitioned and replicated, and what state model it follows.
+Most Helix resources will make use of a [PartitionedRebalancerConfig](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/config/PartitionedRebalancerConfig.html), which is a RebalancerConfig for resources that are partitioned.

-Recall that there are four [rebalancing modes](./tutorial_rebalance.html) that Helix provides, and so Helix also provides the following subclasses for PartitionedRebalancerContext:
+Recall that there are four [rebalancing modes](./tutorial_rebalance.html) that Helix provides, and so Helix also provides the following subclasses for PartitionedRebalancerConfig:

-* [FullAutoRebalancerContext](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/context/FullAutoRebalancerContext.html) for FULL_AUTO mode.
+* [FullAutoRebalancerConfig](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/config/FullAutoRebalancerConfig.html) for FULL_AUTO mode.
-* [SemiAutoRebalancerContext](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/context/SemiAutoRebalancerContext.html) for SEMI_AUTO mode.
+* [SemiAutoRebalancerConfig](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/config/SemiAutoRebalancerConfig.html) for SEMI_AUTO mode.
 This class allows a user to specify "preference lists" to indicate where each partition should ideally be served
-* [CustomRebalancerContext](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/context/CustomRebalancerContext.html) for CUSTOMIZED mode.
+* [CustomRebalancerConfig](http://helix.incubator.apache.org/apidocs/reference/org/apache/helix/controller/rebalancer/config/CustomRebalancerConfig.html) for CUSTOMIZED mode.
 This class allows a user tp specify "preference maps" to indicate the location and state for each partition replica.

-Helix also supports arbitrary subclasses of PartitionedRebalancerContext and even arbitrary implementations of RebalancerContext for applications that need a user-defined approach for rebalancing.
+Helix also supports arbitrary subclasses of PartitionedRebalancerConfig and even arbitrary implementations of RebalancerConfig for applications that need a user-defined approach for rebalancing.
 For more, see [User-Defined Rebalancing](./tutorial_user_def_rebalancer.html)

 ##### In Action

-Here is an example of a configured resource with a rebalancer context for FULL_AUTO mode and two partitions:
+Here is an example of a configured resource with a rebalancer config for FULL_AUTO mode and two partitions:

 ```
 ResourceId resourceId = ResourceId.from("sampleResource");
 StateModelDefinition stateModelDef = getStateModelDef();
 Partition partition1 = new Partition(PartitionId.from(resourceId, "1"));
 Partition partition2 = new Partition(PartitionId.from(resourceId, "2"));
-FullAutoRebalancerContext rebalanceContext =
+FullAutoRebalancerConfig rebalanceConfig =
-    new FullAutoRebalancerContext.Builder(resourceId).replicaCount(1).addPartition(partition1)
+    new FullAutoRebalancerConfig.Builder(resourceId).replicaCount(1).addPartition(partition1)
         .addPartition(partition2).stateModelDefId(stateModelDef.getStateModelDefId()).build();
 ResourceConfig resourceConfig =
-    new ResourceConfig.Builder(resourceId).rebalancerContext(rebalanceContext).build();
+    new ResourceConfig.Builder(resourceId).rebalancerConfig(rebalanceConfig).build();
 ```

 #### Add the Cluster